 Since it is one of the revolutionary new smart bikes, it comes with a price tag that reflects this advancement.
 However, for around $2,955 (€2,600), it is not the most expensive indoor cycling bike on the market.
 It will still take a decent wallet to acquire such a bike, but for the level of quality it certainly is tempting.

 The NEO Smart Bike has some extremely nifty features that come with it.
 The simulation of outdoor roads and paths, the extremely accurate statistic tracking and advanced Tacx software that comes along with the console are just a few of the examples of quality features that come along with this smart bike.

-However, being the first indoor bike model by this brand, it does come with one design issue that could be a dealbreaker for some users.
-NEO bike “seat tube” is thick and on every pedal stroke, you might end-up rubbing your inner knees/thighs (also depends on your inner thigh and inner knee size and shape) which can be very annoying and cause chafing.
+However, being the first indoor bike model by this brand, it does come with one design issue that could be a dealbreaker for some users (not everyone).
+NEO bike “seat tube” is thick (and q-factor is narrow) and on every pedal stroke, you might end-up rubbing your inner knees/thighs (also depends on your inner thigh and inner knee size and shape) which can be very annoying and cause chaffing.